tigerinus/AdvancedLaneLines/README.md

 ## Camera Calibration

-1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+*Briefly state how you computed the camera matrix and distortion coefficients.
+Provide an example of a distortion corrected calibration image.*

+The code started with an array of object points for the grid.
+Then it goes thru each chessboard image in `camera_cal/calibration*.jpg` to find the chessboard corners by calling `cv2.findChessboardCorners(...)`.
+If found, it will collect both object points and the points of actual corners in the image.
+At the end it passes all object points and image points to `cv2.calibrateCamera(...)` and return whatever returned by that function.